mhaidarhanif/arlin/docs/MASTER-TEST-PLAN.markdown

 ## Bug Tracking/Process/Resolution

 > We haven't got any bug report from external party yet.
+So this process is not yet executable.

 During testing, the testing team members normally encounter behavior that goes against a specified or implied design requirement in the product.
 When this happens, we will document and reproduce the bugs for the developers.

 Expectation of a bug:

 - Keep track of what version of the application the bug is found
 - Determine if bug has already been written up
 - Indicate the steps to reproduce the bug – write enough details for others looking at the bug to be able to duplicate it; exclude unnecessary steps (i.e. If access point is irrelevant, be more general in your steps).